When it comes to cannabis, “microdosing” may be a misnomer.

 The psychoactive components of cannabis affect everyone differently.
 Some might tolerate up to 10 mg without feeling impaired; others could get paranoid from 3 mg.
 The good news is that finding products that deliver precisely measured

 Vapes and edibles allow for the most reliable microdosing, says Eaze Chief Cannabis Evangelist Jason Pinsky – who also prefers the term “low-dose” to describe the amount of cannabis he considers essential as a daily supplement.

 “The chemicals that exist in the plant also exist naturally in our bodies,” Pinsky says.
-“I have referred to cannabis as the new Vitamin C, because that’s really the way it should be thought about.”The phytocannabinoids in the plant interact with the body’s own endocannabinoid system, a homeostatic balancing network that regulates dozens of body functions including digestion, nerve function, and pain signaling.
-It’s generally accepted that for severe or acute pain, stronger is better; but many people report relief with low doses and non-psychoactive CBD alone.
+“I have referred to cannabis as the new Vitamin C, because that’s really the way it should be thought about.”The phytocannabinoids in the plant interact with the body’s own endocannabinoid system, a homeostatic balancing network that regulates dozens of body functions including digestion and nerve function.

 A former chronic pain patient, Pinsky says he weaned himself from the opiates he took for more than a decade by using a combination of cannabis products, including CBD capsules, transdermal patches and vaping concentrates.

 “The best thing for titrating one’s dose is vaporizers, because it’s immediate onset,” Pinsky says.
 “Unike other delivery forms, which take longer for you to take the effect, you can know when to stop, and it exits your body faster if you do overdo it.”